ncase/mental-health/index.md

 ・・・

 Our physical needs are essential, but we're not just animals, we're *social* animals.
-Thus:
+So, if your guard dog barks "nobody likes us!" you can reassure it with these habits:

 ## Habits to protect your social needs: